 If you would like to choose online delivery and haven't done so for your ACA 1095-C tax form for future years, you will need to update your preferences in Employee Self Service.

 Instructions on opting into online delivery of tax forms:

 - Log in to Employee Self Service with your HawkID and password.

-- Go to your "Personal" tab once you are logged in.
+- Go to "My Self Service" once logged in.

-- In the "General" section, select the "Form Delivery Options" link.
+- Under the "Settings" link, select the "Form Delivery Options" link.

 - Choose "Online Delivery" for your ACA 1095 tax form (and W-2 if you do not already receive it that way).

 Every January, you will receive an email notifying you that your forms are available to print or download.
 You will be able to find them in Employee Self Service under the "Time & Pay" menu item >> "Taxes" >> "Year-End Tax Information" link and for your protection, you will need to log in with DUO to access your forms.

 Tax form 1095-C contains information about health coverage offered to the employee.
 One form is provided for all individuals covered by the employee's plan.
 The employee may need to provide copies to dependents.
 Do not discard the 1095-C form, but retain this for your tax records.

 The University also provides health coverage to non-employees such as students and retirees.